sogaiu/ts-questions/questions/are-external-scanners-common/README.md

 Note that C++ is also an option for implementing an external scanner.
-IIUC, as long as one can produce an appropriate binary object to be linked, perhaps other languages can be used to implement an external scanner.
+IIUC, as long as one can produce an appropriate binary object to be linked, perhaps other languages can be used to implement an external scanner [1].
 (We haven't seen an example of this, but we didn't go looking either.)

 As far as how common it is to have an external scanner, based on